Katie10sfeldt/githubTest/javascript.md

 This lesson is written in VS code, and viewed on the browser.

 Else statements tag along on the back of if statements.

+[Click here to see a visual representation](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) of an if else structure with accompanying notes.